decred/decrediton/README.md

 yarn dev
 ```

-### Note about developing with testnet
+## Setting up your development environment

+### Testnet
-The first time you run with testnet, you may get a "Failed to connect wallet by deadline error".
+When you run ```yarn dev``` in the previous section, you will be developing on the ```testnet```.
+The first time you run, you may get a "Failed to connect wallet by deadline error".
 If so, make sure you change your config.json:
 ```bash
 "network": "testnet",
 ```
+Note: Your config.json file is located in the following directory(s)

+Windows - ```~/.config/decrediton/config.json```

+OSX - ```$HOME/Library/Application\ Support/decrediton/config.json```

+### Wallet
+When you launch decrediton, you will be prompted to select a wallet to use.
+Select your wallet or create a new one using the in-app wizard.
+Be sure to save your seed and make your password memorable.

+### Decred Node
+It will be helpful to you to run the Decred node in a separate process and simply attach to it between decrediton restarts.
+Run the following to start the Decred daemon in a standalone terminal window:

+Windows - ```dcrd --testnet -u USER -P PASSWORD --rpclisten=127.0.0.1:19119 --rpccert=$HOME/.dcrd/rpc.cert```

+OSX - ```dcrd --testnet -u USER -P PASSWORD --rpclisten=127.0.0.1:19119 --rpccert=$HOME/Library/Application\ Support/Dcrd/rpc.cert```

+You can connect to this daemon in ```Advanced Startup => Different Local Daemon Location``` and input the parameters requested.
+Note that all the parameters needed are present in the command you used to start the node for your respective system.

 ### Windows